marlibs3-zz/codeclan-w1d3-lab/lab_start_point/arrays_hashes_quiz.md

 stops.at(3)

 9. Reverse the positions of the stops in the array

+stops.reverse

 10. Print out all the stops using a for loop

+for stop in stops
+  p stop
+end

 ## B. Given the following data structure: